 On Danny's first pass through the the hall of room 237, when he stops his Big Wheel before room 237, we see just beyond him on the right, catty corner room 237, a closed door.
 After he dismounts the Big Wheel, to try its double doors, which are locked, we see the door opposite again.
 It had been closed, but is now open, only black observed beyond (in what is actually an impossible room).
 This open door isn't even noticed by viewers, they are so focused on Danny before room 237.
 The door remains open throughout the rest of the scene, even as Danny cycles away past it, his head down, gaze averted.

 That open door reminds me of Kelvin trying the locked door to Snaut's room, immediately thereafter retrieving the ball rolled to him from down the corridor, then turning to find a door open beside him that had previously been unobserved, and Snaut in that room instead.

 The ball is not in Stephen King's book.
 And even if it had been, that doesn't mean Kubrick need have kept it, for there is always a great excising and transformation of material as Kubrick focuses on restructuring elements to his own purpose, as it is when any literature is brought to the screen.
-And though I know a child's rolling ball is a film trope, when I watch that ball rolled to Danny, I can't help but feel that in it Kubrick was speaking to Tarkovsky, and that for all intents and purposes it is the same child's ball that was rolled to Kelvin in Solaris, the "what/who" on the other end a memory or imagination given life by the intelligence of Solaris.
+And though I know a child's rolling ball is a film trope, when I watch that ball rolled to Danny, I can't help but feel that with it Kubrick was speaking to Tarkovsky, and that for all intents and purposes it is the same child's ball that was rolled to Kelvin in Solaris, the "what/who" on the other end a memory or imagination given life by the intelligence of Solaris.
 In Danny's case, it is The Overlook, Kubrick early on having introduced us to the idea this is a place where the strange happens, memories and events lingering like the smell of burnt toast.